Of course, you should start blogging this year (2026) and beyond.

 There are several methods of researching or choosing a niche topic.
 I must also tell you that it has no absolute or concrete rules.

 What works for me might not work for you.
-Besides, individual expertise, skills, or talent defer.
+Besides, individual expertise, skills, or talent differ.

 But based on experience, three methods work great all the time.
-It doesn’t matter who is involved or what the niche is; these are three methods to choose your niche topic work.
+It doesn’t matter who is involved or what the niche is; these are three methods to choose your niche topic.

 Your Passion

-This is the easiest way or method to start a blog for most beginners.
+This is the easiest way or method for most beginners to start a blog.

 People like to start a blog based on what they’re passionate about.
 Things they could go on and on without feeling forced to or exhausted.